-Honey Brook Organic Farm manages three farms in Pennington.
-Some of the land is part of the 930 acre Stony Brook-Millstone Watershed Reserve and includes woodland, old fields and frontage along the Stony and Honey Brooks.
+Honey Brook Organic Farm manages two farms in Pennington.
+Some of the land is part of the 930-acre Stony Brook-Millstone Watershed Reserve and includes woodland, old fields and frontage along the Stony and Honey Brooks.
 Fourteen miles of trails lace the reserve and are open to the public year round, dawn to dusk.
 In addition to this acreage, land is also rented from private owners of a preserved farm located on Pennington-Rocky Hill Road.

-We offer two share sizes for farm pick-up at our Pennington farm: the Family Share and the Individual Share.
-Please note that these share sizes are not offered as part of the Delivered Boxed Share program.
-A Family Share generally feeds an average family of four, while an Individual Share is perfect for two adults (and often one or two small children).
+We offer five share sizes for farm pick-up at our Pennington farm: the Family Share, the Individual Share, the Premium Share, the Basic Share and the Personal Share.
+A Family Share generally feeds an average family of four to six, while an Individual Share is perfect for two - three adults (and often one or two small children).
+A Personal Share is a "sample" share and designed for one adult (more details below).
 Please keep in mind, however, that the right-sized share for you depends not just on the number of people in your household but also on your eating habits.
 If you are a vegetarian or like to do lots of canning and freezing, you may prefer a larger share, or you may want to consider purchasing two shares for one family.
-Keep in mind that if, during the course of the season, you feel you are getting too much or too little produce, you may contact us to upgrade or downgrade the size of your share until August 1st.
+Keep in mind that if, during the course of the season, you feel you are getting too much or too little produce, you may contact us to upgrade the size of your share any time during the season, but to downgrade you have until August 1st.
 We will pro-rate your increased membership fee or refund accordingly.

 During our distribution season, farm staff harvests crops and places them in bins in our distribution center.
 Instructions on what to do when you get to the farm can be found in our Handbook.

-For members’ convenience, a recipe blog is published on our website.
-Our monthly online newsletter The Local Harvest is also available in the distribution center.
+For members’ convenience, our monthly online newsletter The Local Harvest is also available in the distribution center.
 In addition, we offer events throughout the season, which will be announced in the monthly newsletter.

 Please note, if you choose to share a Family Share between two families, it is not the same as having two Individual shares.
 For example, there are times when Family share members are only entitled to one pumpkin or one watermelon.
 Family share members and their partner(s) will need to share that one item.
 Farm staff does not recommend Family shares be shared, but rather strongly encourage the purchase of Individual shares in order to avoid confusion and to free families from the hassle of coordination of pick-ups, etc.

-If you and your partners need to pick-up at the farm at separate times on your designated pick-up day, be sure to coordinate amongst yourselves to avoid taking the incorrect amount.
+If you and your partners need to pick-up at the farm at separate times on your designated pick-up day, be sure to coordinate amongst yourselves to avoid taking the incorrect amount (again, this option is not available for those sharing the Premium and Basic "Choice" shares).
 We can recommend several convenient methods of coordinating with your share partners such as leaving a note on the message board, packing and leaving a bag for your share partner, or alternating the weeks of pick-up (i.e., you come the first and third weeks of the month, your share partner picks up the second and fourth weeks).
 Members and their share partners need to pick-up on the same pick up day.